AppliedEnergistics/Applied-Energistics-2/API.md

 ### In-World Nodes

-A special type of grid node is an in-world grid node.
-They need to know their location and world, and will automatically attempt to connect with adjacent in-world grid nodes.
+The main type of grid node are in-world grid nodes.
+They need to know their location and world when being created with `IManagedGridNode.create(World, BlockPos)`.
+External connections are automatically attempt to connect with adjacent in-world grid nodes by AE2 itself and do not need further handling.

 In-world nodes can be selectively exposed on specific sides, or on all sides.
-The exposed sides can be changed after node creation.
+The exposed sides can be changed after node creation and will automatically trigger a repathing.

+To expose the actual `IGridNode`, it needs to be exposed by `IManagedGridNode.getNode()` through an appropriate way like capabilities.

+### Virtual Nodes

+A special case are virtual nodes, which will not automatically form connection with other nodes.
+These allow addons to build ME networks outside the normal world for various reasons.

+As these do not automatically establish connections, these have to be manually created with by using `IGridHelper.createGridConnection(IGridNode, IGridNode)`.
+Removing a connection requires destroying the `IGridNode`, which also handles chunk unloading and ensures it leaving no old connections behind.

 ### Node Services